robchiral/GasBank-offline/Design document.md

 - **Dashboard:** Presents mastery summaries, quick-actions for starting/resuming sessions, and review flows for incorrect or flagged items.
 - **Session:** Runs active study sessions with support for tutor/exam modes, answer tracking, and per-question flagging.
 - **History:** Lists prior sessions with high-level results and re-opening support.
 Recent question attempts stay in view thanks to a capped, scrollable table.
 - **Content:** Browses, filters, imports/exports, and creates questions.
 The custom question editor starts with two answer slots, lets authors add/remove choices up to six, and requires every visible answer to contain text while keeping explanations/objectives optional.
+A shared builder now seeds and resets editor state so the Add Answer area and subsequent didactic fields stay consistently spaced while also avoiding stale data.
 A single correct answer is still enforced.
 - **Settings:** Consolidates critical paths under a succinct “User Data” panel, exposes backup directory and auto-backup controls, and lets users adjust the default session configuration (mode, filters, randomization) used when launching new study runs.
+The Backups card now groups directory info, action buttons, and auto-backup preferences into clearer sections with aligned checkbox and interval controls.
 - **Session Configurator:** Modal for assembling session parameters now shows the live count of questions matching the selected filters and prevents launching when the pool is empty.

 ## Extensibility & Guardrails